 Often the theft of a child’s identity isn’t discovered until years later, when as a young adult they attempt to apply for student loans, a first car, or a new job.
 Theft of a child’s identity can seriously damage their future credit because the law holds a person liable for credit taken in his or her Social Security number regardless of when those debts occurred.
 So, although it seems illogical for a 9-year-old to have bought a car or applied for numerous credit cards, restoring a child’s credit history requires making the same case and creating the same paper trail as would be necessary to restore an adult’s credit.
 For many families, undertaking the task of rehabilitating their credit can seem like an almost insurmountable task that will impact your child’s credit for years.

 Financial Identity Theft occurs when someone uses another person’s identity to obtain a line of credit or purchase goods and services such as renting an apartment or establishing a telephone account.
-Almost 30% of Identity Theft claims filed in 2010 involved the opening of new accounts.
 Obviously, in addition to leaving the victim with a bad credit rating and personal debt, Financial Identity Theft can be very costly and time-consuming for victims to repair.

 Financial Identity Theft can be broken down into two major types: 1) Existing account, in which a thief charges purchases to a victims existing credit card, debit card, etc., and, 2) New account in which a thief uses a victim’s Social Security Number to create new credit card accounts, mortgages, etc.